palo-it-th/openapi-codegen-examples/spring-boot-openapi-codegen/article/article.md

 ## Tutorial Scope

-With this tutorial, we will demonstrate how to generate both server-side and client-side code from an openapi v3 specification.
-The v3 specification is the latest openapi spec iteration and extends the older v2 version with numerous new [functionalities and improvements](https://blog.stoplight.io/difference-between-open-v2-v3-v31).
+With this tutorial, we will demonstrate how to generate both server-side and client-side code from an openapi 3 specification.
+The v3 specification is the latest openapi iteration and extends the older v2 version with numerous new [functionalities and improvements](https://blog.stoplight.io/difference-between-open-v2-v3-v31).

 For simplicity's sake, the [Swagger Petstore](https://petstore.swagger.io/) will be used for the generation.
 It is a simple example REST API demonstrating the capabilities of the openapi specification including authorization, HTTP schemes and API descriptions.